OpenDartboard/OpenDartboard/README.md

 **OpenDartboard** is a hobby-friendly, fully FOSS toolkit for building an automatic _steel-tip_ dart–scoring station:

 - **Headless Scorer** — Uses a Raspberry Pi Zero 2 W with 3 cameras to detect darts and output scores in standard notation (T20, S5, D12, …) via a easy to consume WebSocket API.
-- **Computer Vision** — Lightweight OpenCV, YOLOv8-nano model with ncnn acceleration to run efficiently on a Pi Zero 2 W.
+- **Computer Vision** — Lightweight OpenCV to run efficiently on a Pi Zero 2 W.

-The goal: **drop-in freedom** for home tinkerers who want “Autodarts-style” scoring without closed hardware, subscriptions, or vendor lock-in.
+The goal: **drop-in freedom** for home tinkerers who want “Automatic darts scoring" without closed hardware, subscriptions, or vendor lock-in.

 ---